Ceramic Infrared Heating · 3 Independent Lab Tests

 Technische Universität Dresden, Energy Efficiency Dept. · DIN EN IEC 60675-3 · October 2022

 TU Dresden tested the SunWave Ceramica to DIN EN IEC 60675-3 — the European standard that precisely measures what proportion of electrical energy input is converted to infrared radiation vs. convective heat.
 Radiation efficiency was confirmed to specification.
 At 67°C operating temperature, Wien's displacement law places peak IR emission at 8.52 µm — squarely in the long-wave infrared band (8–14 µm) that the human body absorbs most efficiently.
+Read our full breakdown of the TU Dresden test results.

 DIN EN IEC 60675-3 compliant 8.52 µm peak wavelength Long-wave IR confirmed October 2022